champignoom/bc-tis/README.md

 ![Undefined behaviors found by the fuzzer](img/fuzz-ub.png)

+### Fix a fuzzed test

-Click into the first one:
+Click into the first test:

 ![First undefined behavior found by the fuzer](img/fuzz-ub-explore.png)

-It is usually difficult to debug out of context without knowing what the code intends to do, but thanks to the rich information recorded by tis-analyzer, we can collect the context information needed for debugging a specific bug.
+It is usually difficult to debug without knowing what the code intends to do, but thanks to the rich information recorded by tis-analyzer, we can collect the context information needed for debugging a specific bug.
 Right-click the second `params` inside the line `params = params->next` and click "Show Defs":

 ![Tracing, step 1](img/fuzz-ub-debug1.png)